CommanderTvis/pumpkin-agents/REPORT.md

 and `visited/2` — so the predicates are always defined; the positive ground facts in the dynamic KB then drive the actual semantics.

-**Why Prolog rather than a SAT solver.** Both R&N §7 and §8 prove Wumpus safety; the choice of encoding is independent of correctness.
+The choice between Prolog and a SAT solver is independent of correctness — both R&N §7 and §8 prove Wumpus safety.
 Prolog matches the textbook surface syntax almost line-for-line, and the inference engine itself doesn't have to be built — we hand 2p-kt the clauses, ask the query, read out the bindings.
 A propositional encoding would have demanded an explicit per-cell variable space and a SAT call per query; SLD-resolution over a few percept facts gives the same answer in fewer moving parts.

-**Path-finding stays in Kotlin.** Once the safe-cells set is known, the brain runs a vanilla BFS over the safe subgraph to choose its next step (preferring unvisited safe neighbours; falling back to the shortest path back to the start once gold has been picked up).
+Path-finding itself stays in Kotlin.
+Once the safe-cells set is known, the brain runs a vanilla BFS over the safe subgraph to choose its next step (preferring unvisited safe neighbours; falling back to the shortest path back to the start once gold has been picked up).
 The spec only asks for Prolog at the